These Butterscotch Browned Butter Oatmeal bars will be your new favorite snack or dessert. They're sweet, buttery, chewy, and perfect for a lunch box.

 - Move oven rack to the middle position and heat oven to 350°F. Line a 9x13" baking pan with foil and grease lightly with oil.

-- Mix the oats, all purpose flour, whole wheat flour, salt, baking powder, and baking soda together in a medium bowl.
+- Mix 2 cups rolled oats, 1 cup all purpose flour, ½ cup whole wheat flour, ½ teaspoon salt, ½ teaspoon baking powder, and ¼ teaspoon baking soda together in a medium bowl.
 Set aside.

-- When the butter has cooled to room temperature, add to the bowl of a stand mixer with the remaining 4 Tablespoons butter and the brown sugar.
-Cream together on medium high speed until light and fluffy.
-Add the eggs, one at a time, beating in between each addition.
-Add the vanilla and beat until fluffy.
+- When the butter has cooled to room temperature, add to the bowl of a stand mixer with the remaining 4 Tablespoons butter and 1 cup light brown sugar.
+Cream together on medium-high speed until light and fluffy.
+Add 2 large eggs, one at a time, beating in between each addition.
+Add 1 Tablespoon vanilla extract and beat until fluffy.

 - Turn off the mixer and add the oat mixture.
 Turn the mixer on to low speed and mix until combined.
-Mix in the butterscotch chips.
+Mix in 1 ½ cups butterscotch chips.

 - Spread the batter into the prepared pan, ensuring to spread the batter into the corners of the pan.
 Bake until golden brown, 25-30 minutes, rotating the pan halfway through baking time.
 Cool completely before cutting.
 Store at room temperature in an airtight container or freeze.